rishikeshbiradar/rishikeshbiradar/README.md

 <B>Greetings!
-I'm Rushikesh Shivaji Biradar, currently pursuing B.Tech in Computer Science & Engineering with specialization in Artificial Intelligence & Machine Learning at Pimpri Chichwad College Of Engineering (PCCOE),Pune.
-A passionate and dedicated Software Developer & Full Stack Developer with a flair for crafting innovative and user-centric sulutions.
+I'm Rushikesh Shivaji Biradar, currently pursuing B.Tech in Computer Science & Engineering with specialization in Artificial Intelligence & Machine Learning at Pimpri Chicnhwad College Of Engineering (PCCOE),Pune.
+A passionate and dedicated Software Developer & Full Stack Developer with a flair for crafting innovative and user-centric solutions.
 Throughout my career, I've been driven by the desire to create seamless and robust web applications that make a positive impact on users and businesses alike.

 </B>